GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="mechanism">Mechanism</th>
-    <td>In the annual Section 508 Assessments, this term broadly refers to the system, process, or method a reporting entity uses to track ICT accessibility defects.
+    <td>Within the Assessment, this term broadly refers to the system, process, or method an agency uses.
 It may include tools, procedures, or workflows designed to identify, monitor, and manage accessibility issues.</td>
   </tr>
   <tr>
     <th scope="row" id="menu">Menu</th>